Do Fibroids Run in Your Family?

 Are Fibroids Genetic?

 Possibly.
-Researchers can’t say for sure what causes fibroids.
-However, studies have found that genetics can, in fact, indicate an increased risk of getting the condition.
 Evidence suggests that women who have one or more close relatives with fibroids — particularly their mother or sisters — are more likely to develop them themselves.

 While genetics seem to play a role in uterine fibroids, they’re certainly not the only factor — or even the main factor — in determining your chances of getting them.
 So, if your sister or mom has fibroids, it doesn’t necessarily mean you’ll have them too.
 However, you will be at an increased risk.